ComputerScienceHouse/proxstar/developing/README.md

   flask run -p 8000 --cert=adhoc
   rq worker
 ```

+(You might have to specify your host as `-h 127.0.0.1` if Flask is misbehaving)

 Open a web browser and navigate to http://localhost:8000.
 You should see Proxstar running.